LucasCegielski/natural_art/README.md

 ## Content

--  The  details and descriptions of the products were taken from [Wikipedia](https://www.wikipedia.org/) and from [Revell](https://www.revell.de/).
+-  The  details and descriptions of the products were taken from the artist Donata Panczyk, who created the products.

 ## Media